-- c.
-CMM acts as a liaison between students, faculty, staff, and administration to advocate for the student perspective on mental health resources and campus policies. - viii.
-Tatkon Center for New Students: Orientation - a.
-The orientation allocation shall be managed and overseen by the Tatkon Center for New Students - b.
-The Assistant Director/Director in the Tatkon Center for New Students shall continue to supervise the planning and implementation of all August and January orientation activities. - c.
-Tatkon Center for New Students: Orientation shall submit the results of the Student Volunteer Feedback surveys to the Appropriations Committee. - ix.
-Outdoor Odyssey - a.
-The Outdoor Odyssey allocation shall be managed and overseen by the David M. Einhorn Center for Community Engagement. - b.
-Outdoor Odyssey shall maintain their need-based financial aid program for students who apply for pre-orientation trips and shall dedicate no less than \$20.00 per year toward this program. - x.
-Student Assembly - a.
-The Student Assembly allocation shall be managed and overseen by the Cornell University Office of Assemblies Department. - b.
-The Student Assembly Special Projects allocations should not exceed \$5,000 per organization per - xi.
-Student Club Insurance - a.
+- a.
 The Club Insurance allocation shall be managed and overseen by the Cornell University Risk Management Department in conjunction with Campus Activities. - xii.
-Students Helping Students Awards - a.
-The Students Helping Students allocation shall be managed and administered by the Cornell University Financial Aid Department. - b.
-The Students Helping Students Award provides assistance to students with necessary emergency expenses incurred during the fall or spring semesters that cannot be funded by other means. - c.
-Allowable expenses include, but are not limited to: - 1) travel expenses related to emergency situations (like the death of a relative) - 2) extra basic living expenses needed due to fire, destruction, or natural disaster; replacement of stolen goods (not lost due to negligence) - 3) emergency medical or dental expenses not covered by insurance. - d.
+Students Helping Students Awards - The Students Helping Students allocation shall be managed and administered by the Cornell University Financial Aid Department. - The Students Helping Students Award provides assistance to students with necessary emergency expenses incurred during the fall or spring semesters that cannot be funded by other means. - c.
+Allowable expenses include, but are not limited to: - 1) travel expenses related to emergency situations (like the death of a relative) - extra basic living expenses needed due to fire, destruction, or natural disaster; replacement of stolen goods (not lost due to negligence) - 3) emergency medical or dental expenses not covered by insurance. - d.
 The Students Helping Students Award is not designed to cover standard expenses included in the budgeted cost of attendance for the academic year, non-emergency expenses, expenses that are extravagant or non-utilitarian, and so forth. - e.
 The Student Assembly Financial Aid Review Committee (FARC), a committee convened by the Student Assembly, reviews and approves grants anonymously. - B. Programming A programming byline is an organization (comprised of mainly of students) that are affiliated with a university department or unit.
 The department or unit along with the student leaders manages the allocated SAF funds for a specific programmatic reason that directly and positively impacts the undergraduate student population.
-The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - Programming Council - a.
-Convocation Committee - 1) Convocation shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - 2) At the time of the selection of Convocation Committee membership, the Convocation Committee Chair must include at least six, but no more than ten voting members of the SA that belong to that class year to participate as full voting members of the Convocation Committee.
-SA members are expected to abide by the same attendance rules as all other Convocation Committee members.
-The SA Vice President for Finance shall serve as an exofficio member of the Committee.
+The byline partners with Campus Activities in determining specific requirements to enable the organizations to function on campus. - i.
+Programming Council - a.
+Convocation Committee - Convocation shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - 2) At the time of the selection of Convocation Committee membership, the Convocation Committee Chair must include at least six, but no more than ten voting members of the Assembly that belong to that class year to participate as full voting members of the Convocation Committee.
+Assembly members are expected to abide by the same attendance rules as all other Convocation Committee members.
+The Student Assembly Vice President for Finance shall serve as an ex-officio member of the Committee. - b.
+Concert Commission - CCC shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - The Cornell Concert Commission should seek to hold concerts for undergraduate students in and around the Ithaca campus. - c.
+Cornell University Class Councils - CC shall receive advising (organizational guidance, staff support, financial, etc.) and programmatic collaboration from Campus Activities - Class Councils will program and promote events related to class pride and university traditions for each of the class years. - 3) The Senior Class Council will spearhead Senior Days. - (a) The majority of the funds allotted for Senior Days should be put toward planning no ticket cost events.